FlipperPA/django-ssh-deployer/README.md

 The `deploy` command will SSH to each server in `servers` as the `server_user`, and perform the following functions:

 * clone the repository from git with a stamp
-* create a `virtualenv` with a stamp
+* create a `venv` with a stamp
 * run the `collectstatic` command
 * run the `migrate` command
-* create symlinks to point to the completed deploy
+* create a symlink to point to the completed deploy

 ## Known Limitations and Issues